 This extends to digital media to some extent.
 While it doesn't occupy a physical space around me other than some memory drive, if even, having hundreds of unorganized files feel similarly anxiety-inducing, so I'm also lean with my digital files.

-"If a tree falls in a forest and no one is around to hear it, does it make a sound?"
-I never understood this philosophical question: Of course it makes a sound, I thought.
-But writing the previous paragraph I finally understood: Existence is irrelevant without sentience.
+Existence is irrelevant without sentience.
 Without the possibility of a sentient entity that could experience it, whether something exists or not makes no difference.
 This proves that our world is not a product of pure chance, for we are sentient, and a world that couldn't produce sentience would not exist.

 Unfortunately, this only implies the existence of some kind of force of creation beyond our understanding, not that the human experience is the purpose of existence, that our lives have any meaning, or that there is an afterlife.
 But there is some hope for something non-existential-dreading to happen after death.